mbkamdar/mbkamdar.github.io/_books/wolfe-the-book-of-the-long-sun-series.md

 ---
-title: "The Book fo the Long Sun series"
+title: "The Book of the Long Sun series"
 subtitle: "Litany of the Long Sun, Epiphany of the Long Sun"
 author: Gene Wolfe
 author_last: Wolfe